 Mei Mei Roast

-Mei Mei Roast Meat started through the sister of Kay Lee Roast Meat’s former owner.
+Mei Mei Roast Meat was started by the sister of Kay Lee Roast Meat’s former owner.
 Madam Lee is responsible for the roasting and chopping.
 On the other hand, her assistant takes the orders of their diners.

 The shop serves one of the most tender roasted ducks in the country.
-They dished-out ducks sport a reddish-brown skin with flavourful meat.
+The dished-out ducks sport a reddish-brown skin with flavourful meat.
 It has a hint of smokiness taken from the traditional charcoal roasting.
-In addition, the slightly charred char siew has a tender lean meant and thin layer of fat.
+In addition, the slightly charred char siew has a tender, lean meat and thin layer of fat.

 Tai Seng Fish Soup